 “Plastic pollution, coral bleaching, animal testing; it blows my mind what we’re doing to the planet.
 I would love for people to support the new shop and help me create a ‘ripple effect’ of change for the better.”

 You can start becoming part of #therippleeffect by ditching single use plastics today!
-Click here for helpful tips on how to get started, and give this blog post a read to find out why you should be investing in a reusable coffee cup.
+Click here for some helpful tips on how to get started, and give this blog post a read to find out why you should be investing in a reusable coffee cup.